yqrashawn/conflux-portal-docs/docs/en/portal/API_Reference/Conflux_Provider.md

 This can be toggled on or off at any time.

 **Note:** Setting this flag to `true` results in the default behavior, which is subject to change.
-If your site relies upon Conflux Portal reloading it upon network change, you will need to trigger the reload yourself in a `networkChanged` event handler to ensure it continues to work with future releases.
+If your site relies upon ConfluxPortal reloading it upon network change, you will need to trigger the reload yourself in a `networkChanged` event handler to ensure it continues to work with future releases.